 Prior vs. Posterior Authorization

 For sales to end consumers, Panama allows posterior authorization.
-You generate the invoice, deliver it to the buyer, and then submit it to a PAC (Proveedor Autorizado Certificado) for validation within the same calendar day.
+You generate the invoice, deliver it to the buyer, and then submit it for validation within the same calendar day.
 The buyer gets the invoice immediately; validation happens after the fact.

 Government sales do not work this way.
 Prior authorization means: